Building the Best PC for Minecraft

 This setting toggles vertex buffer objects.
 This allows the rendering to be done right within the GPU, by allowing it to use VRAM instead of RAM in order to render objects.
 This makes no visual difference, but will increase performance if you have a lot of VRAM.

-This setting determines whether entities will display simple shadows.
-Having this enabled makes the shadows appear more detailed than they otherwise would.
+This setting determines whether entities (such as mobs) will display simple shadows.
+Having this enabled makes those shadows appear.
 It can be toggled on or off.

 Choosing the Best Settings